All GLP-1 medications from licensed 503A pharmacies Browse Products

 Compounded semaglutide represents the most accessible alternative for many US patients.
 FDA-registered compounding pharmacies can prepare semaglutide formulations when working with licensed physicians, typically at 60-80% lower costs than brand-name Ozempic.

-Physician-supervised telehealth platforms like FormBlends provide compounded semaglutide access with comprehensive medical oversight.
+Physician-supervised telehealth platforms like FormBlends provide compounded semaglutide access with thorough medical oversight.
 These services typically cost $200-$400 monthly and include ongoing physician consultations, dosage adjustments, and safety monitoring comparable to traditional healthcare settings.

 International pharmacy importation offers another cost-reduction strategy, though with important legal and safety considerations.
 Canadian online pharmacies can legally ship medications to US patients with valid prescriptions, typically at 50-70% cost savings compared to US retail prices.